NiklasKappel/PairTorch/README.md

         ----------
         types : torch.Tensor
             Atom types with shape [num_atoms]
-            and data type torch.int.
+            and data type torch.int32.
         positions : torch.Tensor
             Atom positions with shape [num_atoms, num_dimensions]
-            and data type torch.float.
+            and data type torch.float32.
         edge_index : torch.Tensor
-            Interaction graph connectivity with shape [2, num_edges] and data type torch.long.
+            Interaction graph connectivity with shape [2, num_edges] and data type torch.int64.
         kwargs : Any
             Keyword arguments.
 They must be optional
             and PairTorch will not pass them to your model.